nidhip1/Data-Analysis-Portfolio/README.md

 # Nidhi Parikh - Data Analytics Portfolio
 ## About
-Welcome to my Data Analytics Portfolio!
-I'm Nidhi Parikh, a Data Analyst with over 5 years of experience dedicated to extracting actionable insights from complex datasets.
-My work spans maritime analytics, investment banking and nonprofit domains, where I have leveraged SQL, Power BI, Tableau, Advanced Excel to optimize operations and inform strategic decisions.
+Hi, I’m Nidhi Parikh — a data enthusiast with over 5 years of experience turning messy datasets into meaningful stories.
+From tracking vessels to decoding financial patterns, I’ve helped teams across maritime, banking, and nonprofit sectors uncover insights using SQL, Power BI, Tableau, and Excel.